thatmeanlook/3d_web/README.md

 # 3D Portfolio

 ## Description
 This is a personal 3D portfolio showcasing my work in front-end web development.
-The portfolio is built using React and Three.js.
+The website is built using React and Three.js.
 It includes various interactive 3D models and animations.
 I had a lot of fun working on this project.

 ## Live Demo
 You can view the live version of the portfolio [here](https://justminh.com).